toptal/granite/docs/tutorial.md

 # Application example

 The business we're going to cover is straightforward.
-It will be a book library, and we need to allow logged users to create new books and rent it.
+It will be a book library, and we need to allow logged in users to create new books and rent it.

 ## Book library